mathdio/car-shop-api-project/README.md

 A car dealership management RESTful API developed as a [Trybe](https://www.betrybe.com/) Project

 ## 💻 About this project
 This application is a RESTful CRUD API to car dealership management applying Object-Oriented Programming principles.
+The services are create, list all, list specific, update specific and delete specific car or motorcycle.
+The API also has some unit tests implemented.

 ## 🛠️ Built with
 <a href="https://www.chaijs.com" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/chai.js-323330?style=for-the-badge&logo=chai&logoColor=red" alt="Chai.js" /></a>